 As we have said at the beginning of this article, non-converted clicks increase the volume of low-quality traffic and decrease the ROI of your PPC advertising.

-Ways to find the right keywords
+Ways to find negative keywords

 Finding the right negatives can be a very time-consuming process.
 To facilitate it, you can use different tools and tricks.
 In this article, we are going to describe some of them.